MicrosoftDocs/powerapps-docs/powerapps-docs/developer/data-platform/create-custom-api-maker-portal.md

     :::image type="content" source="media/customapi-request-parameter-form.png" alt-text="Example of a Custom API Request Parameter Form.":::

 > [!NOTE]
 > As noted earlier, we recommend that you set the **IsCustomizable** managed property to false for all Custom API components.
 This property is not available in the form.
-For more information see [Managed properties](/power-platform/alm/managed-properties-alm)
+For more information see [Custom API Customization](custom-api.md#custom-api-customization)

 ## Create any Response Properties